lectrapb/file-server-app/README.md

 # File-server-app
-Project to storage files and play video; It is developed in java and Angular.
+Project to store files and play the videos; It is developed in java and Angular.